This post may contain affiliate links. Read my disclosure page here.

 By submitting this form, you consent to receive emails from Delicious Meets Healthy.

-Even though cooking rice is a basic cooking technique, it’s easy to over-or undercook it.
-If you have ever cooked rice that turned out sticky, mushy, hard or it stuck to the bottom of the pan, you are not alone.
-Rice is really easy to screw up, but once you have the technique down, you can have a perfectly fluffy bowl of rice on the table every time.
+I used to struggle with cooking rice perfectly.
+Rice is really easy to screw up if you don’t have the right technique.
+If you have ever cooked rice that turned out sticky, mushy, hard or stuck to the bottom of the pan, you are not alone.

 • Foolproof: This stovetop rice recipe gives you step by step instructions and tips for the perfect rice.